Emurasoft/emurasoft.github.io/en/dlg/customize/advanced/index.md

 ## Lock the Original File check box

-If this box is checked, the original file is locked when using a temporary file to open a file.
+If this box is checked, the original file is locked when the disk-based is enabled to open a file.

+## Use temporary files while editing check box

+If this box is checked, modified file contents will be saved to a temporary file while editing.
+While this action reduces the system's memory usage, it will slow down the running speed.

 ## Minimum File Size to Open Asynchronously text box